 A quick look at new release and upcoming espresso machines and grinders from the HOST trade show in Milan.
+For a roundup of coffee trends for 2020 (including equipment), click here.

 The Sanremo Brave is a brand-new espresso machine that promises to bring a completely different approach to brewing espresso coffee.